IBM/fscrypt-multiuser/README.md

 All logs are sent to syslog (`/var/log/syslog`) with ID `fscrypt_multiuser`.

 PAM module logging can be adjusted by adding the `loglevel=` parameter to the PAM configuration in `/usr/share/pam-configs` or `/etc/pam.d`.
-The minimum is `loglevel=0`, to disable logging.
-The maximum is `loglevel=7` to enable debug trace logging.
+Valid values for this option are defined by `syslog.h`; the maximum is `loglevel=7` to enable debug trace logging.

 ### PAM Module Options